Howick Local Board (Botany Subdivision) candidate

 Candidate profile statement

-My principal place of residence is in the Howick Local Board (Botany Subdivision) area.
+My principal place of residence is not in the Howick Local Board (Botany Subdivision) area.

 Why are you standing for this position?